-With the Titanium Trust, the trust assets can remain in the United States and the trustmaker can remain in full control of his or her assets unless and until a legal threat arises.
-If there is ever a risk of lawsuit, the trust assets can be moved offshore and a licensed, professional offshore trustee can take over the management of the trust.
-This arrangement ensures that once the trust is moved offshore, the assets cannot be reached by U.S. creditors, even if they ultimately succeed in their lawsuit.
+With the Titanium Trust℠, the trust assets can remain in the United States unless and until a legal threat arises.
+If there is ever a risk of lawsuit, the trust assets can be moved offshore and a licensed, professional offshore trustee can take over the management of the trust. under this arrangement, once the trust is moved offshore, the assets cannot be reached by U.S. creditors, even if they ultimately succeed in their lawsuit.

-This diversity of jurisdictions means breaking into the trust to collect its assets will be an extremely difficult task even for a highly motivated plaintiff or creditor.
+This diversity of jurisdictions means reaching the trust to collect its assets is an extremely difficult task even for a highly motivated plaintiff or creditor.
 Offshore jurisdictions such as the Cook Islands do not recognize or give effect to certain judgments of foreign courts.
-This means, anyone attempting to attack the trust structure would need to travel around the world to take their legal battle offshore to an unfavorable and unfamiliar jurisdiction.
-Since these offshore jurisdictions are not under the jurisdiction of any U.S. courts, and do not allow for contingency based litigation, a plaintiff would need to spend considerable sums of money in attorney fees and court costs in order to continue their lawsuit abroad.
+This means, anyone attempting to reach the trust would need to travel around the world to take their legal battle offshore to an unfavorable and unfamiliar jurisdiction.
+Since these offshore jurisdictions are not under the jurisdiction of any U.S. courts, and do not allow for contingency-based litigation, a plaintiff would need to spend considerable sums of money in attorney fees and court costs to pursue their lawsuit abroad.

 The Titanium Trust℠ is designed to accomplish all of the following:

-We have established a network of International Trust Companies, Trust Protectors, and Bankers who work together to safeguard our clients’ assets.
-We combine the most powerful and time-tested tools for asset protection planning to shield our client's assets from lawsuits.
+We have access to an established network of International Trust Companies, Trust Protectors, and Bankers who work together to safeguard our clients’ assets.
+We combine the most powerful and time-tested tools for asset protection planning to shield our clients’ assets from lawsuits.
 The Titanium Trust℠ relies on the most favorable asset protection jurisdictions in the world to provide the highest level of legal protection available anywhere.
-A trust can safeguard assets such as cash, securities, and business interests.
+A trust can safeguard assets such as cash, real estate, cryptocurrency, securities, and business interests.

-The standard price for an offshore asset protection trust can range between $30,000 and $50,000 to set up plus annual fees which range from $5,000 to $10,000 per year.
-The Titanium Trust℠ offers the same high level of legal protection but at a much more competitive price than traditional offshore trusts.
-Additionally, as long as the Titanium Trust℠ is domiciled in the United States and managed by you, much lower yearly fees need to be paid to maintain the trust in effect.
+The standard price for an offshore asset protection trust can range between $25,000 to $50,000 to set up plus annual fees which range from $5,000 to $10,000 per year.
+The Titanium Trust℠ offers a very high level of legal protection but at a much more competitive price than traditional offshore trusts.
+Additionally, as long as the Titanium Trust℠ is domiciled in the United States and managed domestically, the yearly fees to maintain the trust are lower.
 Dollar for dollar, the Titanium Trust℠ represents one of the most valuable alternatives for asset protection.

-The Titanium Trust℠ also works as a succession planning vehicle as allowances can be made for beneficiaries after your life.
-The Titanium Trust℠ can continue to offer the same level of legal protection to your beneficiaries during their lifetimes if they so desire.
+The Titanium Trust℠ also works as a succession planning vehicle as allowances can be made for beneficiaries after your death.
+The Titanium Trust℠ can continue to offer the same level of legal protection to your beneficiaries during their lifetimes, if they so desire.
 That way, any inheritance received through a Titanium Trust℠ can remain protected from creditors, lawsuits, divorces, and other legal threat for generations.

 Trustees: There can be more than one trustee.
 The trustee(s) is the one who holds the assets’ legal title and administers the trust.
 Also, all trustees are legally bound to protect a settlor’s assets on behalf of the trust’s beneficiaries.

-Trust Protector: He/she is responsible for appointing trustees and overseeing their activities.
-The settlor appoints the protector to supervise the trust and to ensure that the trustee is acting in the settlor’s best interest.
-The protector may be an attorney, family member, or some other trustworthy person.
+Trust Protector: He/she is responsible for supervising trustees and overseeing their activities.
+The settlor appoints the trust protector to supervise the trust and to ensure that the trustee is acting in the settlor’s best interest.
+The protector may be an attorney, professional fiduciary, or some other trustworthy person.

 Beneficiary: He/she is the one who benefits from the trust.
 For most Titanium Trusts, the beneficiary and the settlor are the same person.
-But the settlor may add other persons (such as family members or other loved ones) to the trust.
+But the settlor may add other persons (such as family members or other loved ones) as additional or alternative beneficiaries of the trust.